devobern/URL-Archiver/README.md

 Customize Access/Secret Keys and the default browser.
 Current settings are shown with default values in brackets.

+To get your S3-Credentials, follow the instructions in [Getting S3-Credentials (Wayback Machine)](#getting-s3-credentials-wayback-machine).

 #### Exiting

 - To exit, press q.
 If a Bibtex file was provided, you'll be prompted to save the archived URLs in the Bibtex file.